mxcl/YOLOKit/README.markdown

 ###NSArray.pmap
 Map, but run in parallel.
 Obviously: be thread safe in your block.
 Doesn’t return until everything is done.
-Typically not worth using unless you have large arrays since the overhead of thread-syncronization may be greater than the parallel savings otherwise.
+Typically not worth using unless you have large arrays since the overhead of thread-synchronization may be greater than the parallel savings otherwise.

 ###NSArray.empty